 on this page.

 User-managed service accounts include new service accounts that you explicitly create and the Compute Engine default service account.

 New service accounts

-You can create and manage your own service accounts using Google Identity and Access Management.
-After creating an account, you grant the account IAM roles, and set up instances to run as the service account.
-Applications running on instances enabled with the service account can use the account's credentials to make requests to other Google APIs.
+You can create and manage your own service accounts using IAM.
+After you create an account, you grant the account IAM roles and set up instances to run as the service account.
+Apps running on instances with the service account attached can use the account's credentials to make requests to other Google APIs.

 Compute Engine default service account

 New projects that have enabled the Compute Engine API have a Compute Engine default service account, which has the following email: